-SWK 210 - Social Work Interviewing Skills
+SWK 210 - Direct Helping Skills

-(1 credit) This course is designed to help students develop basic interviewing skills and techniques in the area of social work.
+(2 credits) This course is designed to help students develop basic interviewing skills and techniques in the area of social work.
 This course will provide foundational skills in interviewing so that students can work effectively with individuals, families and groups from all diverse populations.
 Different techniques of interviewing and theoretical principles of interviewing will be investigated.
 Students will increase their practical skills through the use of an interactive learning environment and through intensive use of video feedback and role playing.
-This course will provide students with the necessary interviewing skills that are needed in the field of social work and other mental health careers.